PhoenixYashaswi/Lets-Start/README.md

 # Lets-Start
-This is my first Git Repositiry
+This is my first Git Repositiry.
 Author - Yashaswi